maxsauers13/STFW/Nan_log.md

 - add grabble item type (for weapons) (ONLY FIRST THREE GRIDS CAN GRAB ITEM, because I am (~~lazy~~) considering add a separate item panel for weapons)
 - player can grab grabbale item on hand and drop it by clicking it on the item panel again

-## 3/21/2022
+## 3/22/2022
 - detected bug: when Grab and Consume function use the same event trigger, IndexOutoOfRange error occur
-  solution: use different event trigger: Pointer Click -> consume; Pointer Down -> grab
+- SOLUTION: use different event trigger: Pointer Click -> consume; Pointer Down -> grab
+- add health and hunger bar: when hunger reach 0, health decreases over time; when hunger != 0, hunger decreases over time.

 NEED TO DO：
  1. be able to drop the item